 The Meltemi are otherwise known as the North Winds.
 The Turkish use the term Meltem, the Greeks ; Etesian.
 These winds are strong dry north winds that blow during the summer yacht charter season in the Aegean.
 The winds start during mid May right through to mid September – and some claim until October.
 It starts in the afternoon (quite strong) until the early evening when it dies down.
 This is one of the reasons yacht charters like to start the days’ cruise in the mornings, in order to avoid the winds before it begins.
 Sometimes these winds go on for days without a break.
 Most captains prefer not to sail during this time as the Meltemi does get strong and blow at 7-8 and sometimes up to 9 Beaufort.
 In the Aegean they blow northeasterly moving south in the North Aegean.

 There are benefits to the Meltemi.
-But there are regions not as favored to travel during yacht charters in Greece or from Turkey to Greece.
+But there are regions not as favored to travel during yacht charters in Greece.

 ⇒ RELATED ARTICLE: It All Looks Great on a Map

 Below are few points to keep in mind.

 - These winds generally bring low humidity, good visibility while sailing and beautiful blue clear skies.

 - It is also a splendid relief when it’s hot during the Eastern Mediterranean summer months, July and August.

 - Also, the beaches are great in areas for windsurfing if you aren’t seeking calm waters for swimming and snorkeling.

 - If you are in the Cyclades, namely Santorini, the winds affect the north east side of this island.